 A replacement project with a product manager

-10 Reasons Why You Probably Need a Product Manager
+10 Reasons for a Data Science Product Manager

-There are many reasons why a product manager is becoming more important for data science teams.
+There are many reasons why a data science product owner or manager is becoming more important for teams.
 Here’s ten:

 In the first project of the “Tale of Two Projects”, the business stakeholders defined requirements for a dashboard sitting on top of a forecast file when they really needed a dynamic querying and forecasting tool.
 Such problem-solution mismatch scenarios happen often because stakeholders tend to have only a partial view of data science (often involving a Tableau dashboard or some other tool they’re familiar with).
 Without a product manager to dig deeper and investigate what is truly needed, the ill-defined requirements might pass right on to the data scientist team who waste their and the stakeholders’ time building something that no one needs.

 2. The customer expects a data science solution when it’s not feasible